hikreschool/phoenix-leadership-assessment/README.md

 # App Challenge Week 6 - Leadership Assessment

 Download the starter project files as .zip and extract to your desktop or your folder of preference.

-Or you can go your Terminal or Commandline and copy paste: _git clone https://github.com/hikreschool/phoenix-leadership-assessment
+Or you can go your Terminal or Commandline and copy paste: git clone https://github.com/hikreschool/phoenix-leadership-assessment

-You will be using what you've learned from both App Challenge #1 (Oblique Strategies) and App Challenge # 2 (Phoenix Profiles)
+**Important: You will be using what you've learned from both App Challenge #1 (Oblique Strategies) and App Challenge # 2 (Phoenix Profiles)**

 # What You Will Be Using
 1. UIKit, Storyboard, IBOutlets, IBActions